Eccentric self-forced inspirals into a rotating black hole: Forced motion near a rotating black hole

 Finally, we also require evolution equations for ``extrinsic quantities" that don't show up on the right hand side of the equations of motion, but are necessary to compute the trajectory and the waveform.
 These are the time and azimuthal coordinates of the secondary which, as a set, we denote by $\vec{S} = \{t,\phi\}$.
 Their evolution is given by the geodesic equations for $t$ and $\phi$, i.e., equations (\ref{eq:Geodesic_eqs}c) and (\ref{eq:Geodesic_eqs}d).
 Putting it all together, the equations of motion take the form:

 These equations of motion are valid for generic inspirals under the influence of an unspecified perturbing force.
 We find that the action angle implementation produces inspiral trajectories that are identical to inspirals calculated using the ``null tetrad" formulation described in Ref.~\cite{Gair2011}.
 We have implemented both the action angle and null tetrad osculating element equations into a Mathematica package that will be publicly available on the Black Hole Perturbation Toolkit \cite{BHPToolkit}.
 We find numerically that the null tetrad formulation is more computationally efficient as it does not have any singular equations that necessitate switching between different formulations twice during each orbital period.
+As such, for direct comparisons between OG and NIT inspirals and waveforms we make use of the null tetrad formulation, but use the action angle formulation as the starting point for our averaging procedure.